shania1113/shania1113.github.io/README.md

 ![User who gave out the most reviews (3624 reviews).](assets/featureimportance.png)

+*Figure 1: Feature Importance for this user.*

 ![User who gave out the most reviews (3624 reviews).](assets/recommendationrate.png)

+*Figure 2:Recommendation Rate for this user.*

 ## Discussion

 Due to the limitations of the model and the dataset, there are some drawbacks.